Dust removal timescale in galaxies across cosmic time: Discussion

 The increasing normalisation constant with redshift suggests that young \( z \sim 3 \) galaxies form dust more efficiently or there is less time for dust destruction than low-\(z\) counterparts. \cite{Algera2025} found $M_{\rm dust}$/$M_{\rm stellar}$ of \( 10^{-2.7} \) to \( 10^{-1.8} \) in \( 6.5 \leq z \leq 7.7 \) galaxies, consistent with our results.
 The increase in normalisation may reflect the evolution of star formation density, which peaks at \( z \sim 2 \) \citep{Madau2014ARA&A}.
 Observations from UV to IR show a steady star formation increase from early epochs, peaking at \( z \sim 2 \) before declining, linking dust accretion to star formation efficiency through gas availability, feedback, and AGN activity.

 \citet{Gall2011a, Gall2011b} explore core-collapse supernovae (CCSNe) as primary dust producers and the IMF's impact on dust yield in the early Universe.
-A top-heavy IMF increases the CCSNe rate, boosting dust production, while a Salpeter \citep{Salpeter1955} or Chabrier \citep{Chabrier2003} IMF results in lower yields.
-Given that the youngest galaxies studied here have $M_{\rm dust}$/$M_{\rm stellar}$ $\sim 10^{-2.41}$ to $10^{-1.63}$, this suggests efficient early dust build-up, possibly from a high-mass-biased IMF.
-This aligns with \citet{Gall2011a, Gall2011b}, where high CCSNe rates enhance dust content.
+A top-heavy IMF increases the CCSN rate, boosting dust production, while a Salpeter \citep{Salpeter1955} or Chabrier \citep{Chabrier2003} IMF results in lower yields.
+Given that the youngest galaxies studied here have $M_{\rm dust}$/$M_{\rm stellar}$ $\sim 10^{-2.41}$ to $10^{-1.63}$, this suggests efficient early dust buildup, possibly from a high-mass-biased IMF.
+This aligns with \citet{Gall2011a, Gall2011b}, where high CCSN rates enhance dust content.
 Comparing our results with their models can help constrain the IMF and dust production mechanisms, refining our understanding of early galaxy evolution.